Home Office Leadership

 Superintendent of Schools

-Larissa Adam is Superintendent of Schools at Education for Change.
+Larissa is Superintendent of Schools at Education for Change.
 Larissa’s motivation to be an educator comes from a deep desire to ensure that every child experiences safe, rigorous, and joyful learning every single day, so that they graduate from high school with the knowledge, skills, mindset, and agency necessary to thrive as adults and be powerful community members who exercise their voice.
 As the daughter of two parents who did not have the opportunity to go to college, and as the granddaughter of a woman whose schooling ended at the third grade so that she could support her family, she is deeply committed to making sure that every one of our children graduates college-ready, and to building a future in which socioeconomic status is no longer a predictor of academic opportunity or achievement.

 Her career in education started when she joined Teach for America in 1993, and taught 4th-6th grades at her original placement school for eight years.
 Drawn into Oakland’s district-wide New Small Autonomous Schools reform movement through a partnership with a classroom parent, she co-founded ASCEND, a K-8 school recognized for its arts-integrated expeditionary learning model and effective community engagement practices.
 She eventually led ASCEND as Principal for 10 years, facilitating significant increases in student achievement and leading our staff and families to successfully petition for charter status to join Education for Change Public Schools.
 She then served as Chief Talent Officer at EFC for five years, prior to becoming Superintendent of Schools.
 Larissa holds a B.A. in Spanish and International Relations from UC Davis, and a Master’s in Educational Leadership from UC Berkeley.
 She lives with her wife and two daughters in the Fruitvale District of Oakland, and is the proud parent of an EFC student.